MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

 An instance of an app can unregister its key.

 - **UWP**: When an instance unregisters its key, it is no longer available for activation redirection and is not included in the list of instances returned from [GetInstances](/uwp/api/windows.applicationmodel.appinstance.getinstances).
-- **Windows App SDK**: An instance that has unregistered its key is still available for activation redirection and is still included in the list of instances returned from `GetInstances`.
+- **Windows App SDK**: An instance that has unregistered its key is still available for activation redirection and is still included in the list of instances returned from [GetInstances](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getinstances).

-### Instance Redirection Targets
+### Instance redirection targets

 Multiple instances of an app can activate each other, a process called "activation redirection".
 For example, an app might implement single instancing by only initializing itself if no other instances of the app are found at startup, and instead redirect and exit if another instance exists.
 Multi-instanced apps can redirect activations when appropriate according to that app's business logic.
 When an activation is redirected to another instance, it uses that instance's `Activated` callback, the same callback that's used in all other activation scenarios.

 - **UWP**: Only instances that have registered a key can be a target for redirection.
 - **Windows App SDK**: Any instance can be a redirection target, whether or not it has a registered key.

-### Post-Redirection Behavior
+### Post-redirection behavior

 - **UWP**: Redirection is a terminal operation; the app is terminated after redirecting the activation, even if the redirect failed.